Christian - forgiven - grateful

 Welcome!
-My name is Rich Hancock, and I am a senior citizen who has found great peace in his old age in the forgiveness that Jesus Christ offers to sinners.
-I enjoy reading my Bible and doing podcasts about things I have read.
-I also program Follow Jesus Radio.
-The goal of each podcast is to encourage us all to have faith in Jesus Christ and follow Him daily.
-Remember, "For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
-For God did not send his Son into the world to condemn the world, but to save the world through him."
+My name is Richard Templin Hancock and I am a senior citizen who has found great peace in his old age in the forgiveness that Jesus Christ offers to sinners.
+I enjoy reading my Bible and recording short Devotional podcasts with the aim to encourage us all to have faith in God and follow His Son Jesus Christ every day.

 Eloquent prayers (Charles Spurgeon)